Week

 Rather

-sufficient water and boil for 3 to 4 minutes.
-Discard water and cook in beef,
+and boil for 3 to 4 minutes.
+Discard water and

-time is about 45 minutes.
+45 minutes.
 Try it.
-Even long term blackeye fans might prefer this
+Even long term blackeye fans

 For

-and cover with 6 cups of fresh hot water for each pound of beans, this is usually
+6 cups of fresh hot water for each pound of beans,

-without lid (this stops foaming) until tender when tasted.
-Add hot water
+stops foaming) until tender when tasted.
+Add hot

 Test